 Piazza Bellini is very fascinating, overlooked by various elegant Baroque palaces and the Massimo Bellini Theater inaugurated at the end of the 19th century.
 In the evening in this square and in all the adjacent streets, many young people meet to spend the evenings in the various pubs and restaurants in the area.

 These are all the places to see in Catania.
 Obviously it is not possible to see everything in one day.
-Therefore, calculate at least 2 days.
-If you want to spend just one day here, you can still choose what to visit and what not to.
+So plan at least 2 days if you want to visit all the places described.

 Interactive map of Catania – Points of interest in purple